sveltejs/svelte-loader/README.md

   options: {
     compilerOptions: {
       // additional compiler options here
-      generate: "ssr", // for example, SSR can be enabled here }
+      generate: 'ssr', // for example, SSR can be enabled here }
   },
 },